BagheeraBear/freeCodeCamp/guide/english/csharp/index.md

 C# is an object-oriented language that provides support for component-oriented and functional programming.

+(Anders Hejlsberg, from Denmark, was the author of Turbo Pascal and the creator of Delphi).

 #### Classes and Objects
 Classes allow us to model everyday objects in the world around us in software.
 You can create custom classes to represent just about anything.
 Just like a noun is a person, place or thing in language, so too, a classes represents objects.